adapta-project/adapta-gtk-theme/README.md

 Work in Progress
 ----------------
-* Conversion to Gtk+ 3.19.5 or higher ( see details in 3.19.x branch...)
+* Conversion to Gtk+ 3.19.5 or higher (see details in 3.19.x branch...)
+* Budgie-Desktop theme styling (for v10.2.2 into master as experimental use)

 TODO
 ----
 * Gnome-Shell theme styling (I hope, but it might be regardless)
-* Budgie-Desktop theme styling (Not quite sure, hahaha!)

 Public License
 --------------